Thinking of bringing home a new pet but not sure how to avoid puppy farms? Here’s everything you need to know...

 Things to remember:

-- None of LV’s policies cover pre-existing conditions or conditions that have shown signs of in the waiting period / exclusion period
+- LV’s policies may not cover pre-existing conditions or conditions that have shown signs of in the waiting period / exclusion period.
+We will not cover illness/injury that first showed signs in the waiting period / exclusion period.

 - Make sure you have the correct DOB for your pet.
 LV= will only cover pets from eight weeks, but sometimes, puppy farmers let pets go earlier than this